BareNecessity/Python-programming-exercises/100+ Python challenging programming exercises for Python 3.md

 {1: 1, 2: 4, 3: 9, 4: 16, 5: 25, 6: 36, 7: 49, 8: 64}

 Hints:
-In case of input data being supplied to the question, it should be assumed to be a console input.
+In case input data is to be supplied to the question, it should be assumed that it is a console input.
 Consider use dict()

 Solution: